 No student may engage in conduct that injures the student or others, or has the potential to endanger the safety, health or wellbeing of others, through direct action or negligent inaction.
 Conduct that endangers or injures another person on the basis of race, gender, sexual orientation, religion, physical ability, age, and ethnic or cultural origins are particularly reprehensible and prohibited, and will be reported to governmental authorities as required by law.
-(Reference Title IX Sexual Harassment & Sexual Misconduct Policy and/or the Policy Against Discrimination, Harassment, and Retaliation)
+(Reference Policy Against Discrimination and Harassment)